Annual General Meeting 2019

-Firstly Desley Simpson, our Orakei Ward Councillor, will be sharing what is happening in Council that affects our area.
-Desley always gives great insights to what is going on.
+Following the formal AGM, we had a talk from Desley Simpson, our Orakei Ward Councillor.
+She outlined a range of things happening in Council that affects our area.
+Desley, as always, gave a great insight to what is going on.

-We will also discuss the recent AT proposals for safety changes in Mission Bay, and our plans for achieving a more sensible solution.
+We then provided an update on the recent AT proposals for safety changes in Mission Bay, and our plans for achieving a more sensible solution.
+The good news is that AT has recognised that they did not present their proposals at all well, and as a result have completely changed their approach.
+This involves the following:

 Please click on the following links to see these reports.